sercankulcu/sercankulcu.github.io/_pages/cv.md

 ## Education

 ### <img src="/images/logo-ktu.png" alt="KTU" width="50" height="50"> Ph.D in Computer Engineering, Karadeniz Technical University, 2022
+  * Developed a simulation framework using the Cooja simulator that includes the Steerable Smart Antennas model, the 6TiSCH Protocol, and a traffic generator.
+Designed and implemented the Steerable Smart Antennas model based on the IEEE 802.11 standard and the 6TiSCH Protocol requirements.
+Evaluated the performance of the Steerable Smart Antennas model in terms of network throughput, energy consumption, and reliability by measuring the packet delivery ratio, end-to-end delay, and network lifetime.
+  * Conducted research on the application of computer vision technology in food science.
+Developed algorithms for image processing and analysis of food images using Python and OpenCV.
+Designed and implemented a system for detecting and classifying food items based on their visual characteristics such as color, texture, and shape.

 ### <img src="/images/logo-hacettepe.png" alt="Hacettepe" width="50" height="50"> M.S. in Information Systems, Hacettepe University, 2010
   * Developed a web-based dictionary platform inspired by the popular Turkish platform Eksisozluk using HTML, CSS, and JavaScript.
+  * Developed a sentiment analysis tool for social media using Python and natural language processing (NLP) techniques.
+The tool was designed to analyze the sentiment and topic of tweets and posts on social media platforms such as Twitter and Facebook.
+  * Developed a social network analysis tool using semantic web and big data technologies.
+Designed and implemented a scalable architecture for the tool that includes a data ingestion layer, a data modeling layer, a query and analysis layer, and a visualization layer.

 ### <img src="/images/logo-hacettepe.png" alt="Hacettepe" width="50" height="50"> B.S. in Computer Engineering, Hacettepe University, 2006
   * Developed a Tetris game using assembly language and interrupts.
 Interrupts are used for random number generation, and keyboard interaction.
 The game was designed to run on an x86 PC platform.